seishun/node-steam-trade/README.md

 ## Properties

 ### sessionID
-Must be a valid web session ID.
-You can either log into steamcommunity.com manually and use the value of the "sessionid" cookie, or, if using [node-steam](https://github.com/seishun/node-steam), listen for its ['webSessionID'](https://github.com/seishun/node-steam#websessionid) event.
+Must match the value of the "sessionid" cookie.

 ### themAssets
 An array of the other party's offered items.
 The order of items in the array corresponds to their order in the trade window, but empty spaces are not preserved.